March 10, 2022

 LET’S GET BACK TO IT

 One of my biggest goals with my training this past winter had been to address problems when they were still small.
-Stop and treat the hot spot before it became a blister.
+Stop and treat the hot spot before it turns into a blister.
 Listen to my body instead of pushing through the pain.
-Fix the issue in its infancy instead of delaying (and delaying some more) until it become a malignant, destructive issue that would take me off trail for days.
+Fix the issue in its infancy instead of delaying (and delaying some more) until it becomes a malignant, destructive issue that would take me off the trail for days.

 And why not?
 I was hiking completely solo.
-Who cares if I was in town just three days earlier?
+Who cares if I was in Tucson ust three days earlier?
 I wasn’t slowing anyone else down.
 I didn’t have to apologize to myself (or anyone else) for making frequent town stops to treat ailments.
 I had no one to impress.

 Now, if only I’d been able to get a decent night’s sleep… But I guess it wasn’t meant to be.
 I was up for good at 5:30 am this morning, patiently waiting for the free breakfast buffet to open at 6 am.
 One last chance to stuff some hot food in my face before I head back out to trail again.